GlaivePro/Ajaxable/docs/setup.md

 ## Setting up

-You only to add the trait to a model that you want to be ajaxable.
-Classically it's written like this in Laravel.
+You have to add the trait to a model that you want to be ajaxable.

 ```php
 namespace App;